 Gem of the First Water and the values, principles and practical themes the story delivers, match perfectly with the programme we run.
-We often refer back to parts of the story as we continue to reinforce the priceless life lessons throughout our 5-7 year relationship with our students.
+We often refer back to parts of the story as we continue to reinforce those priceless life lessons throughout our 5-7 year relationship with our rangatahi.

 The relaxed and entertaining nature of the sessions provides safe space for trust and confidence to grow.
 Comments and questions from the students grow in depth and sophistication as each week passes.
 Initially there can be some reluctance to open up in front of peers but gradually this shifts to peers encouraging each other and applauding personal growth and insight.